-The IDRC is a research and development centre at OCAD University where an international community of open source developers, designers, researchers, advocates, and volunteers work together to ensure that emerging information technology and practices are designed inclusively.
-Learn more about the IDRC.
+An international community of open source developers, designers, researchers, educators and co-designers who work together to proactively ensure that emerging technology and practices are designed inclusively.

 Established in 1993, the Inclusive Design Research Centre (IDRC) coordinates the Inclusive Design Institute.
 Both were founded by Dr. Jutta Treviranus with the help of her team and community.

 The IDRC leads and partners in collaborative, multi-sector, applied research networks that proactively prevent barriers and promote greater inclusion.